-To earn an invitation to the 2014 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of three ways:
+To earn an invitation to the 2014 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of four ways.

 To verify if you are eligible to qualify for the AQHA Novice championship shows in a particular class, visit www.aqha.com/leveling.
 Novice is part of the AQHA leveling program, and changes made to Level 1 (formerly Novice) eligibility were made effective January 1, 2013.
 Visit www.aqha.com/leveling to verify if you are eligible for Level 1, and read on below to see if you comply with additional Novice championship rules.

 1. Show at 20 shows in a Level 1 (formerly Novice) class; if a show does not offer the Novice class, contact the show manager or show secretary to add the class.
 Shows will be counted by show numbers on a one-horse, one-rider basis; for questions about how many show numbers a show will count for, competitors should ask the presiding show manager or secretary.
 As Level 1 halter classes are not commonplace, Level 1-eligible halter exhibitors may compete in the corresponding youth or amateur halter class to count for their 20 shows.
 Call AQHA Customer Service at (806) 376-4811 to verify how many Level 1 classes you have competed in during the qualifying period. –or–